Stochastic Gradient MCMC with Repulsive Forces

-\textbf{Bayesian Neural Network}
+\subsection{Bayesian Neural Network}

+We test the proposed scheme in a suite of regression tasks using a feed-forward neural network with one hidden layer with 50 units and ReLU activations.
+The goal of this experiment is to check that the proposed samplers scale well to real-data settings and complex models such as Bayesian neural networks.
+The datasets are taken from the UCI repository, \cite{Lichman:2013}.
+We use minibatches of size 100.
+As before, we compare SGLD and SGLD+R, reporting the average root mean squared error and log-likelihood over a test set in Table \ref{tab:bnn} and Table \ref{tab:bnn2}.
+We observe that SGLD+R typically outperforms SGLD.
+During the experiments, we noted that in order to reduce computation time, during the last half of training we could disable the repulsion between particles without incurring in performance cost.

-Learning rate was chosen from a grid $\{1e-5, \ldots, 1e-3 \}$ validated on another fold.
+The learning rate $\epsilon$ was chosen from a grid $\{1e-5, \ldots, 1e-3 \}$ validated on another fold.
 The number of iterations was set to 2000 in every experiment.
 As before, to make predictions we collect samples every 10 iterations after a burn-in period.
 20 particles were used for each of the tested datasets.